19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 1. The fees specified in respect of an application for a ruling made in accordance with Part I are —

-(a) a non-refundable application fee of $525 (inclusive of tax), which shall accompany the application;
+(a) a non-refundable application fee of $535 (inclusive of tax), which shall accompany the application;

+[S 129/2012 wef 01/04/2012]

-(b) a further fee, calculated at $131.25 (inclusive of tax) per hour (or any part of an hour), beyond the first 4 hours, spent in consideration of the application by the Comptroller, including any time spent by the Comptroller in consulting with the applicant;
+(b) a further fee, calculated at $133.75 (inclusive of tax) per hour (or any part of an hour), beyond the first 4 hours, spent in consideration of the application by the Comptroller, including any time spent by the Comptroller in consulting with the applicant;

+[S 129/2012 wef 01/04/2012]

 (c) an additional fee (inclusive of tax), of up to 2 times the aggregate fee under sub-paragraphs (a) and (b), for the Comptroller to give priority to the application and to expedite his consideration thereof; and